• Skip to primary navigation

 Choose safe Thanksgiving foods

-Thanksgiving safety tips: Keep an eye on your dog if you have food on the counter.
+Thanksgiving safety tips: If you have food on the counter, keep an eye on your dog.
 Dogs are opportunists who won’t be shy about helping themselves if they can get away with it.

 While a slice of turkey is safe for your dog to eat, don’t let your pup eat turkey skin or dark meat.
 Both are high in fat, which is hard for dogs to digest, Karwacki says.